marshmallow-code/marshmallow/docs/examples.rst

 Quotes API (Flask + SQL-Alchemy)
 ================================

-Below is a full example of a REST API for a quotes app using Flask and SQL-Alchemy with marshmallow.
+Below is a full example of a REST API for a quotes app using `Flask <http://flask.pocoo.org/>`_  and `SQLAlchemy <http://www.sqlalchemy.org/>`_  with marshmallow.
+It demonstrates the use of *class Meta* to specify which fields to serialize.

 .. code-block:: python

     from datetime import datetime

-    from flask import Flask, jsonify, request, Response from sqlalchemy.exc import IntegrityError
+    from flask import Flask, jsonify, request, Response from flask.ext.sqlalchemy import SQLAlchemy
-    from flask.ext.sqlalchemy import SQLAlchemy
+    from sqlalchemy.exc import IntegrityError
     from marshmallow import Serializer, fields

     app = Flask(__name__)